kvendrik/jest-lite/README.md

 Run [Jest](https://jestjs.io/) in the browser.

-## Why run Jest in the browser?
+## Why create this?

 [Codesandbox](https://codesandbox.io) allows you to write Jest and execute the tests right in their environment.
 Getting this to work [took a bit of research](https://github.com/codesandbox/codesandbox-client/issues/364) as Jest is typically meant to be ran in a Node environment.
 The Codesandbox team however didn't open-source their solution so I decided to write my own, for two reasons:

 - Create an easy way to use Jest in _any_ sandboxing environment.
-- Give code sandbox maintainers a bare-bone example that shows how you can implement Jest testing into your code sandboxing solution.
+- Give code sandbox maintainers a bare-bone example that shows how you can implement Jest testing into your own code sandboxing solution.

 ## Modules

 This library consists of three seperate modules which extend eachother's functionality:

 ### `core`

-All core testing utilities.
-See [the source](https://github.com/kvendrik/jest-lite/blob/master/src/core.ts) for a full list of exports.
+All core testing utilities. ([source](https://github.com/kvendrik/jest-lite/blob/master/src/core.ts)).

 - NPM: `import * as core from 'jest-lite';`
 - CDN: `http://unpkg.com/jest-lite@1.0.0-alpha.3/dist/core.js`

 ### `enzyme`

-Testing utilities for testing with [Enzyme](https://github.com/airbnb/enzyme).
-See [the source](https://github.com/kvendrik/jest-lite/blob/master/src/enzyme.ts) for a full list of exports.
+Testing utilities for testing with [Enzyme](https://github.com/airbnb/enzyme). ([source](https://github.com/kvendrik/jest-lite/blob/master/src/enzyme.ts))

 - NPM: `import * as enzyme from 'jest-lite/build/enzyme';`
 - CDN: `http://unpkg.com/jest-lite@1.0.0-alpha.3/dist/enzyme.js`

 ### `prettify`

 The `core` module spits out the test results in JSON format.
-This module gives you an easy way to prettify that output for use on a HTML page.
-See [the source](https://github.com/kvendrik/jest-lite/blob/master/src/prettify.ts) for a full list of exports.
+This module gives you an easy way to prettify that output for use on a HTML page. ([source](https://github.com/kvendrik/jest-lite/blob/master/src/prettify.ts))

 - JS:
   - NPM: `import * as prettify from 'jest-lite/build/prettify';`
   - CDN: `http://unpkg.com/jest-lite@1.0.0-alpha.3/dist/prettify.js`
 - Styles:
   - NPM: `node_modules/jest-lite/dist/prettify.css`
   - CDN: `http://unpkg.com/jest-lite@1.0.0-alpha.3/dist/prettify.css`